Former Italian minister Tremonti denies bribery allegations

+MADRID, March 13 Spanish car parts maker Gestamp is planning an IPO valuing it at around 3.4 billion euros ($3.6 billion), one of the biggest European stock market listings so far this year.

-MILAN Milan prosecutors are investigating former Italian Economy Minister Giulio Tremonti over allegations he took a 2.4 million-euro (1.8 million pounds) bribe to ease the way for an acquisition by aerospace and defence group Finmeccanica in 2008.
+MILAN Oct 30 Milan prosecutors are investigating former Italian Economy Minister Giulio Tremonti over allegations he took a 2.4 million-euro ($3 million) bribe to ease the way for an acquisition by aerospace and defence group Finmeccanica in 2008.

 Justice system officials said investigators believed the state-controlled company paid the bribes as consulting fees while Tremonti was a minister so that he would drop his opposition to the $5.2 billion takeover of U.S. defence contractor DRS Technologies.